cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ### `cypress run --spec <spec>`

 Run tests specifying a single test file to run instead of all tests.
+The path should be relative to the current working directory.

 ```shell
 cypress run --spec "cypress/integration/examples/actions.spec.js"